-Other income, net consists of miscellaneous income.
+Other income, net consists of miscellaneous income net of miscellaneous losses.

 Valuation loss on March 2023 PIPE

 Valuation loss on March 2023 PIPE includes the fair value in excess of gross proceeds and the increase in fair value related to the re-pricing of existing warrants.